-Recognizing your own sexual identity and working toward self-acceptance are the first steps in coming out.
-First, concerning sexual identity, it helps to think of a sexual orientation continuum that ranges from exclusive same sex attraction to exclusive opposite sex attraction.
-Exploring your sexual identity may include determining where you presently fit along that continuum.
+Recognizing your gender identification and/or sexual attractions and working toward self-acceptance are the first steps in coming out.
+It helps to think of sexual orientation and gender identity as a continuum rather than fixed points.
+Exploring your sexual and gender identities may include determining where you presently fit along that continuum.

-Concerning self-acceptance, it can be very helpful to focus on the positive aspects of LGBT culture, for example, its music, art, theater, books, events, and groups.
-It is also very helpful to seek out positive, well adjusted and comfortable role models among LGBT people.
-Building on the positive does not mean that you pretend that our society is past its discrimination, fears, and negative myths concerning LGBT people, or that these things do not have any effects on LGBT people.
-However, these negative things are better understood as externally based rather than inherent to your identity or your orientation.
-Part of developing a positive sense of self is understanding that your own homophobia is also externally based, the product of societal prejudices and anti-LGBT biases that have impinged upon you for much of your life.
+Concerning self-acceptance, it can be helpful to seek out positive, well-adjusted, and comfortable role models among LGBTQ people.
+Building on the positive does not mean that you pretend that our society is past its discrimination, fears, and negative myths concerning LGBTQ people, or that these things do not have any effects on LGBTQ people.
+However, you should realize that these negative aspects of how some see LGBTQ people is in no way reflective on your worth as a person.
+Part of developing a positive sense of self is understanding that your negative thoughts about who you are usually are the result of anti-LGBTQ biases that you’ve been exposed to for much of your life.

 There are many things to think about when considering coming out.
-Some of the positive outcomes may be increased self-esteem, greater honesty in one’s life, and a sense of greater personal integrity.
-In addition, there is often a sense of relief and a reduction of tension when one stops trying to deny or hide such an important part of his/her life.
-Coming out can lead to greater freedom of self-expression, positive sense of self and more healthy and honest relationships.
+Positive outcomes may be increased self-esteem, greater honesty in relationships, and a sense of greater personal integrity.
+Also, there is often a sense of relief and less tension when you stop trying to deny or hide such an important part of your life.
+Coming out can lead to increased freedom of self-expression, positive sense of self, and more healthy and honest relationships.

-One safe means of beginning to come out to yourself is through reading about how others have dealt with similar issues.
-There are many books and periodicals available on all facets of LGBT life, from clinical studies on LGBT people to collections of A coming out stories.
+One safe way of beginning to come out to yourself is through reading about how others have dealt with similar issues.
+There are many books and websites available on all facets of LGBTQ life, from clinical studies on LGBTQ people to collections of coming out stories.

-Often, after spending some time getting in touch with one’s own feelings, the next step is to come out to others.
-It is usually advisable to come out first to those who are most likely to be supportive.
-LGBT people are a potential natural support system because they have all experienced at least some of the steps in the process of coming out.
-Sharing experiences about being gay, lesbian, bisexual or transgender can help you decrease feelings of isolation and shame.
-Furthermore, coming out to other LGBT people can help you build a community of people who can then support and assist you in coming out to others in your life.
-Many LGBT communities offer a number of helpful resources, including local coming out groups, switchboards, social outlets, and political and cultural activities and organizations.
+After spending some time getting in touch with your own feelings, the next step is to come out to others.
+It’s usually advisable to come out first to those who are most likely to be supportive.
+LGBTQ people are a potential natural support system because they have experienced some of the steps in the process of coming out.
+Sharing experiences about being gay, lesbian, bisexual, trans, or queer can help you decrease feelings of isolation and shame.

 - Think about what you want to say and choose the time and place carefully.